Fai D. Flowright: Reception

 In a general overview of the series Comics Worth Reading stated that Fai is "impossible not to like him immediately" based on his easygoing personality but felt that "he keeps his past and what is really going on inside him a secret.
-He’s an actor that doesn’t allow anyone backstage."
+He's an actor that doesn't allow anyone backstage."
 Despite his initial fight sequences found appealing by Manga Life's Michael Aronson, the writer expected Fai's characterization would be further explored as he felt the main cast to be dull.
 Animefringe writer Lesley Smith enjoyed his calm scenes with Sakura and design made alongside Syaoran for a volume cover.
 IGN's Jeff Harris enjoyed the comedy developed by Fai and Mokona during early episodes of the series.
 Carl Kimlinger felt that the constant interactions between Fai and Kurogane appear to feel like shounen-ai despite the impact of such talks being lost.
 Vic Mignogna's portrayal as Fai was further praised by Kimlinger in regards to how lively he comes across.
 Kimlinger noted Chobits fans would interested on Fai based on his interactions with Chi.

 Fai was noted have hidden depths in the series but Carlos Santos from Anime News Network found that, by the 15th volume, Clamp still kept it in secret and hoped that the authors focused on it rather than doing multiple characters at the same time in Tokyo's arc.
 Sakura Eries from Mania Entertainment considered Fai's loss of his eye at the hands of Syaoran as too gruesome event in the manga, claiming "A warning to Fai-fans: what Syaoran does after defeating Fai is disturbing.
 Personally, I don't think it makes sense for Syaoran to take over Fai's powers by doing such a thing, but either way, it's gross."
-Despite criticizing the darker narrative the series takes in the Tokyo arc, Eries said that the use of Kamui and Subaru being vampires was well executed as through his their aid, Fai manages to survive from his blood loss after Syaoran takes his eye, becoming a vampire to survive.
+Despite criticizing the darker narrative the series takes in the Tokyo arc, Eries said that the use of Kamui and Subaru being vampires was well executed, as through their aid, Fai manages to survive from his blood loss after Syaoran taking his eye, and then becomes a vampire to survive.
 Like other critics, the writer wondered when Clamp would explore his past.
 Following his transformation into a vampire, Manga News stated that the relationship between Fai and Kurogane kept changing which would attract more readers despite the brief dialogues the two have.